ucla-labx/deeplearningbook-notes/Ch8-Optimization.md

   - Momentum update rule:

     - Initialize $$ v = 0 $$ which will hold an exponentially decaying moving average of past gradients
     - $$ v \leftarrow{} \alpha v - \epsilon_tg $$  where $$ g $$ is the gradient, $$ \alpha $$ is the momentum constant. $$\alpha$$ is generally set to be $$ 0.9$$ and it is not uncommon to increase the value throughout training.
-Intuitively, it says how much of the update should be decided by previous gradient values and current gradient values.
+Intuitively, it says how much of the update should be influenced by previous gradient values.
 In cases of high curvature, noisy gradients, or at the local minumum when we want to be more sure about our steps, may be better to have a higher alpha and more influence from previous gradients.
     - Actual update: $$\theta \leftarrow{} \theta + v $$

   - Now, step size doesn't depend on only the value of the gradient at that point, but how large and aligned a sequence of previous gradients were